-Chance glanced at the time again – he was standing in the last minute of the day and the last minute of deer season on the Rosebud.
+Chance glanced at the time again – he was standing in the last minute of the day and the last minute of deer season on the beautiful Rosebud Indian Reservation.

 His 300 Winchester mag came up instinctively and he dropped that big buck in his tracks like they were both born for that moment.

 It was one of those amazing hunts on the Rosebud Reservation.